Daniel Holtzclaw: Trial

 Holtzclaw, who had been on paid administrative leave until he was charged in August 2014, was fired in January 2015 and his trial began on November 2, 2015.
 He faced 36 charges, including sexual battery, assault, forcible oral sodomy, and stalking, and pleaded not guilty to all charges.

 In court, prosecutors produced DNA evidence that was found on a triangle-shaped spot on the inside of Holtzclaw's uniform trousers, close to the zipper.
 After the hearing, his family made a statement that "The facts are that there is no DNA linking him to any of these women as far as was presented in the hearing."
 According to The New York Times, the DNA was a match to one of the victims, then aged 17.
 The DNA that was found was skin DNA; Holtzclaw's DNA was not found in the same area of clothing where the 17-year-old accuser's skin DNA was found.
 Holtzclaw's defense attorney explained the presence of the skin cells as "secondary transfer" whereby Holtzclaw's hands had possibly come into contact with the woman's skin cells when he searched her purse and later transferred them to the zipper area of his pants.
 During the trial, Holtzclaw did not contest having encountered the women, but he maintained his innocence.
 The defense concentrated on the accusers' lifestyles, calling just one witness, a former girlfriend of Holtzclaw's, who testified that he never exhibited sexually aggressive or inappropriate behavior around her.

 On December 10, 2015, he was convicted on 18 of the charges, with the jury recommending that he serve 263 years in prison.
 Charges included first-degree rape, sexual battery, indecent exposure, stalking, forcible oral sodomy and burglary.
 He also faced second-degree rape by instrumentation and sexual battery charges.
 Claiming that evidence was withheld from the defense, Holtzclaw's attorney requested a new trial on January 20, 2016.
 The request was immediately denied by the judge.

 A statement released by Oklahoma City Police Chief Bill Citty reads, in part: "We are satisfied with the jury's decision and firmly believe justice was served."

 Soon after his sentencing, all of Holtzclaw's information was removed from the Oklahoma Department of Corrections (ODOC) website.
 The website shows data on a criminal's offense(s), mug shots, and jail location.
 When asked where Holtzclaw is currently located, ODOC spokesperson Terri Watkins replied, "We are not going to comment, it is a matter of security."
 It was later confirmed that he was being held under an alias in an undisclosed Oklahoma state prison.
-Since at least April 2020, the ODOC database lists Holtzclaw as being housed at the Lexington Assessment and Reception Center in Lexington, Oklahoma.

-Records show that by mid-May 2022 Holtzclaw had served out the first 3 of his 18 sentences, nominally totaling 18 years.

 In a 2016 interview Holtzclaw reasserted his innocence.